krlmlr/dplyr/revdep/cran.md

 ## revdepcheck results

-We checked 30 reverse dependencies (29 from CRAN + 1 from Bioconductor), comparing R CMD check results across CRAN and dev versions of this package.
+We checked 4240 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.

- * We saw 17 new problems
+ * We saw 33 new problems
- * We failed to check 0 packages
+ * We failed to check 7 packages

 Issues with CRAN packages are summarised below.